-If packing your bike down to the minimal size is your main priority, then British company Brompton have some of most famous options.
+If packing your bike down to the minimal size is your main priority, then British company Brompton have some of the most famous options.
 The unique twin-folding design packs into a super small size that’s easy to carry.
-Brompton has a large range of bikes available, from the simplicity of the single speed Brompton M1E to the six-speed Brompton P6R which comes complete with load carrying racks and even a battery-free dyno hub-powered front light.

 Hybrid road bikes often have race bike styling but will have flat bars to make them comfortable and give them a riding position that’s useful in city traffic.

-A great example of the flat-bar road bike style is the Fuji Absolute 1.1 with a lightweight aluminium frame, road bike gearing and road wheels with slick, fast tyres.
+A great example of the flat-bar road bike style is the Pinnacle Lithium 1 with a lightweight aluminium frame, road bike gearing and road wheels with slick, fast tyres.
 The best hybrid road bike will be one you can ride to work during the week and will want use for a sportive at the weekend.

 Hybrids can also be designed with more obvious mountain bikes traits.
 Hybrids like that will still have skinnier tyres than a mountain bike and gears more suited to tarmac, but will come equipped to deal with forest tracks, towpaths, bridleways and byways.
 Hybrids that are designed to be more capable off-road may also be available with a suspension fork.